-- Online benefits enrollment is mandatory for active and contractual employees who wish to make or change benefits elections for plan year 2023. - 2023 is a reset year for Wellness Incentives and this year, there's a new way to earn!
-See pages 4-5 for details on how to reduce your costs this calendar year. - As a result of the injunction granted by the court in Fitch vs. State of Maryland, there are no changes to the prescription coverage provided to Medicare eligible retirees in 2023. - Healthcare FSA annual amount will increase to \$2,850. - FSA's require an annual election - Healthcare funds may be used for employees and their eligible family members - Dependent care funds may be used for daycare expenses for dependents under the age of 13 - Flu shots are available at most pharmacies nationwide at no cost!
+- Online benefits enrollment is mandatory for active and contractual employees who wish to make or change benefits elections for plan year 2024. - Wellness activities carryover in 2024.
+See pages 4-5 for details on how to reduce your costs this calendar year. - There are no changes to the prescription coverage provided to Medicare eligible retirees in 2024. - Healthcare FSA annual amount will increase to \$3,050. - FSA's require an annual election - Healthcare funds may be used for employees and their eligible family members - Dependent care funds may be used for daycare expenses for dependents under the age of 13 - Flu shots are available at most pharmacies nationwide at no cost! - Domestic Partner Eligibility - lived together for at least 12 months - not married to anyone else nor have another domestic partner - at least 18 years of age and mentally competent to consent to contract - reside together in the same residence and intend to do so indefinitely - have an exclusive mutual commitment similar to that of marriage - are jointly responsible for each other's common welfare and share financial obligations - visit dbm.maryland.gov/benefits for full details